psu13/mutable-hakyll/posts/aieeek.md

 (also [here](https://archive.ph/S2nMA))
 pretty much encapsulates every single piece of incorrect thinking that you could possibly come up with about this into one easy package.
 So really I didn't need to do any of this work at all.
-I could have just had ChatGPT transcribe the stupid article for me.
+I could have just had ChatGPT transcribe that stupid article for me.

 And here is the money quote: